 Passionately weaving her studies in contemporary psychology and neuroscience with reverence for ancient yogic philosophy, Kim sparks curiosity in the roots of yoga practice and shares practical tools to help build resilience, support mental health and physical wellbeing.
 She takes a trauma-informed approach to yoga that aims to bring students into their bodies where they can make the decisions that are right for them in each moment, and hopes that students will leave class feeling celebrated and empowered to take their practice off the mat in ways that support their individual needs, lives, and work in the world.
 Kim is a registered yoga teacher (200 RYT) with a BA in Psychology and additional training in Yoga Therapy for Anxiety, Depression, PTSD and Yoga Nidra for Mental Health.

 Jennifer Vanderleeden (Thursdays) Venmo: @Jennifer-Vanderleeden

-Jen is 200 RYT certified and has been teaching in the valley since 2010.
-She has many more hours of training in Vinyasa, Hatha, and Hot Vinyasa.
+Jennifer Vanderleeden has been a student of yoga for the past twenty+ years and has been teaching in the valley since 2010.
+She is known for her calming presence, relaxing voice, and skillful guidance.
+Her classes are strong, upbeat and focused on alignment.
 Her teaching is steeped in mindfulness, precision, and the practice of loving kindness.
-Students will experience challenging, balanced sequences that help them to be present and centered, allowing them to let go of their daily stressors, distractions, and doubts.
-Jen strives to provide lightness, love, and a sense of calm to her students that they can then transfer into their daily lives off of the mat.
+Students will experience challenging, balanced sequences that enable them to be present and to let go of their daily distractions and doubts.

 Ilana Beigel (Saturdays) Venmo: @ilanabeigel